In this DIY article, I show you how to replace carpet stairs with wood. This easy DIY project is the cheapest way to give your staircase a makeover.

 - Cordless Brad Nailer

-My family and I sold this home not too long after I completed this project and I forgot about it until I saw my before/after pictures of the stairs on my phone.
+My family and I sold this home not too long after I completed this project.

 First, I did a quick price comparison to replace carpet stairs with wood to show you the cost savings of using hardwood floor vs the matching stair treads/risers.